dhansel/IECDevice/README.md

 Since [SpeedDos](https://www.c64-wiki.com/wiki/SpeedDOS) support requires a number of additional pins for the parallel connection and SpeedDos is not a very widely used fast loader, it not enabled by default.
 To enable SpeedDos support, un-comment the ```#define IEC_FP_SPEEDDOS``` line at the top of file ```IECConfig.h```.
+After doing so, any  device derived from ```IECFileDevice``` will automatically support the SpeedDos fast-load protocol.

 SpeedDos needs a replacement kernal in the C64 for its fast transmission routines.
 The SpeedDos C64 kernal can be downloaded [here](https://csdb.dk/release/?id=21767&show=summary).